PeterConstable/PythonTutorial/12_Sets_Dictionaries.md

 {1, 2, 3, (41, 42)}
 ```

-The intersection operator ```&``` requires set operands.
+The intersection operator ```&``` requires set or frozenset operands.
+The type of the result is determined by the first operand.
 An intersection expression can have two operands, or can be chained with additional operands.
 The resulting set contains only elements that were contained in all of the operand sets.

 ```python
 >>> set(range(1,10)) & {2, 4, 7, 3} & {5, 7, 6, 2}
 {2, 7}
 ```

-The ```.intersection()``` method on a set object can take one or more iterable arguments.
+The ```.intersection()``` method on a set or frozenset object can take one or more iterable arguments.

 ```python
 >>> set(range(1,10)).intersection(range(3,8), {2, 6, 7}, [7, 8])
 {7}
 ```

 The set difference operator ```-``` requires set operands.
+The type of the result is determined by the first operand.
 A difference expression can have two operands, or can be chained with additional operands.
 The left-most operand is the reference set, and any items in the other sets are excluded from the result set.

 ```python
 >>> set(range(1, 10)) - {2, 4, 5} - {2, 7, 3}
 {8, 1, 6, 9}
 ```

-The ```.difference()``` method on a set object can take one or more iterable arguments.
+The ```.difference()``` method on a set or frozenset object can take one or more iterable arguments.
 The set object is the reference set; the result set contains items in that set that are not contained in any of the argument sets.

 ```python
 >>> set(range(1,10)).difference({2, 4, 5}, (2, 3), range(4, 7))